Before you start you need to install the Uyuni Server. The method for installing the Uyuni Server varies depending on your hardware and environment.

 The setup script prompts you to complete additional details about your server, and give you the URL to use to access the Web UI.

-For more information about setup, see installation:server-setup.adoc.
+For more information about setup, see installation-and-upgrade:server-setup.adoc.

 You need to do some configuration to set up the Uyuni Web UI.
 In your browser, navigate to the URL of the server, and configure your administration access to the Web UI.
-For more information about setting up the Web UI, see installation:webui-setup.adoc.
+For more information about setting up the Web UI, see installation-and-upgrade:webui-setup.adoc.

 Now you can use the Web UI to prepare software channels and activation keys for your clients.